zio/zio/docs/reference/service-pattern/reloadable-services.md

   } yield ()
 ```

-2. **`Reloadable#reload`**— This will acquire a new service and release the old one, so the service will be reloaded.
+2. **`Reloadable#reload`**— This operation involves acquiring a new service and releasing the old one, thereby enabling the reloading of the service:

 ```scala mdoc:compile-only
 import zio._